trevorparker/website/_source/_drafts/hardening-ssl-in-nginx.md

 Header set Strict-Transport-Security "max-age=31536000;"
 ~~~

 Security is a neverending process, so it is important to stay aware of and prepared to handle any change in the effectiveness of a cipher.
+Keeping an eye on resources such as [Mozilla's Recommended Ciphersuites](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_Ciphersuite) and [SSL/TLS Deployment Best Practices by Qualys SSL Labs](https://www.ssllabs.com/projects/best-practices/) is a good place to start.